Great Central Road: Present conditions

 It is recommended that communications equipment be carried while driving on this road.
 The route also passes directly into Aboriginal reserves and it is a legal requirement for travellers to hold a valid transit permit at the time of travel, even when staying on the Great Central Road.
-Two permits are required and they are available from the Department of Planning, Lands and Heritage of the Government of Western Australia and the Central Land Council in the Northern Territory.
+Two permits are required and they are available from the Department of Planning, Lands & Heritage in Western Australia and the Central Land Council in the Northern Territory.
 The permits are free.

 Upgrades

 The Northern Australia Roads Program announced in 2016 included the following project for the Great Central Road (Tjukaruru Road).

 Sealing and upgrades

 The project to seal and upgrade an unsealed section of the road is expected to be complete in late 2022 at a total cost of $10 million.
+In 2024, the road was closed for some months due to flooding.